Socialization

-In sociology, socialization or socialisation (see spelling differences) is the process of internalizing the norms and ideologies of society.
-Socialization encompasses both learning and teaching and is thus "the means by which social and cultural continuity are attained".
+In sociology, socialization (or socialisation) is the process through which individuals internalize the norms, customs, values and ideologies of their society.
+It involves both learning and teaching and is the primary means of maintaining social and cultural continuity over time.
+It is a lifelong process that shapes the behavior, beliefs, and actions of adults as well as of children.

-Socialization is strongly connected to developmental psychology.
+Socialization is closely linked to developmental psychology and behaviorism.
 Humans need social experiences to learn their culture and to survive.

-Socialization essentially represents the whole process of learning throughout the life course and is a central influence on the behavior, beliefs, and actions of adults as well as of children.

 Socialization may lead to desirable outcomes—sometimes labeled "moral"—as regards the society where it occurs.
-Individual views are influenced by the society's consensus and usually tend toward what that society finds acceptable or "normal".
+Individual views are influenced by the society's consensus and usually tend toward what that society finds acceptable or "normal.
 Socialization provides only a partial explanation for human beliefs and behaviors, maintaining that agents are not blank slates predetermined by their environment; scientific research provides evidence that people are shaped by both social influences and genes.

 Genetic studies have shown that a person's environment interacts with their genotype to influence behavioral outcomes.